Footsteps of Paul Tour--March 6-23, 2028

 Will there be education in the months before we go?

-Beginning in January, Eric Johnson sends out regular group emails every 3 weeks that will be full of information to educate the passengers.
-These will include video links, PDF articles, travel tip suggestions, etc. Since 2009, Eric has a lot of experience getting people prepared–physically, mentally, and spiritually—to go on this trip of a lifetime.
+Beginning in May 2027, Eric Johnson will send out regular group emails every 3 weeks that will be full of information to educate the passengers.
+These will include video links, PDF articles, travel tip suggestions, etc.

 Should I purchase travel insurance?